 When they have some leeway, judges consider a variety of factors when they craft a sentence.
 Factors include the defendant’s criminal record, the nature of the crime itself, the amount of loss or damage caused by the defendant, whether the defendant has expressed regret for the crime, and statements from victims.

 A guilty verdict is not necessarily the end of a criminal case.
 Even after conviction, a defendant can file an appeal, asking a higher (appellate) court to review and change a decision of a lower court.
 A defendant can appeal the conviction or appeal just the sentence.
 With defendants who are sentenced following a plea bargain, part of the bargain might include a waiver of the right to appeal.

-An appeal is not another trial; rather it is an opportunity for a defendant to argue that certain errors committed by the trial judge or the defendant’s own attorney likely changed the outcome of the case.
-Common arguments on appeal are that a judge’s decision to deny a defense motion to suppress evidence, or to allow the prosecutor to introduce evidence of a defendant’s prior conviction, were not only incorrect but likely affected the jury’s vote.
+An appeal is not another trial; rather, it is an opportunity for a defendant to argue that certain errors committed by the trial judge or the defendant’s own attorney likely changed the outcome of the case.
+For instance, a defendant might argue that the judge’s decision to deny the defense's motion to suppress evidence was not only incorrect but likely affected the jury’s vote.
 In a variation of "no harm, no foul," an appellate court will not reverse a conviction based on a mistake in the trial court unless the appellate judges are convinced that the mistake was a significant factor in the jury's decision.

 An appellate court that sides with the defense can reverse a conviction, alter a sentence, or order a new trial altogether.
 In rare cases, the appellate court will dismiss the case altogether.

 If you are facing criminal charges, seek advice from an experienced criminal defense attorney right away.
 A knowledgeable attorney will be able to explain the specific court procedures in your jurisdiction.